maibokkrub/blockchain-refund/readme.md

+# Demo Link

 https://maibokkrub.github.io/blockchain-refund/

 # Caution

 The UI is served by Github Pages from branch `gh-pages`.
-Please do not push anycode to the said branch.
+Please do not push any code to that branch.

 # About

-to be written
+This project is created to implement VAT refund process on Blockchain.
+All stakeholders including Tourist, Shop and Government can participate in the process to reduce time and waste in existing refund process.

 ## Frontend

-Directory `./ui`
+Directory `./ui/app`

 ## Contract